reileyvs/Charachorder-Chord-Finder/README.md

 ChordFinder is an AutoHotkey v2 script that helps users learn and discover Charachorder chord mappings while typing.
 It provides real-time suggestions and tracks word frequencies to help optimize your typing experience.

+**To use, download all files from this repository and then replace all text in `chords.json` with your exported chords library.
+Do not change the name of `chords.json`.**

 ## Features

 ### 1. Real-Time Chord Suggestions